Suspect in attack on Asian American woman in NYC is arrested

-NEW YORK (AP) — The suspect wanted in a brutal attack of an Asian American woman has been arrested and charged with felony assault as a hate crime, according to the New York Police Department.
+Police said Brandon Elliot, 38, is the man seen on video kicking and stomping the woman on Monday.
+They said Elliot was living at a hotel that serves as a homeless shelter a few blocks from the scene of the attack.

-The arrest, posted on the NYPD Hate Crimes’ Twitter account early Wednesday, comes after the man was seen on video kicking and stomping the woman near New York City’s Times Square on Monday.
+Elliot, who is Black, was convicted of stabbing his mother to death in the Bronx in 2002, when he was 19.
+He was released from prison in 2019 and is on lifetime parole.

-In a separate statement, police identified the man as Brandon Elliot, 38, of New York City, and said he faces charges of attempted assault as a hate crime, assault as a hate crime, assault and attempted assault.
+He faces charges of assault as a hate crime, attempted assault as a hate crime, assault and attempted assault in Monday’s attack, police said.
+It wasn’t immediately known whether he had a lawyer who could speak on his behalf.

-The 65-year-old woman, whose name has not been made public, was walking in midtown Manhattan, a few blocks from Times Square, when a man approached her and kicked her in the abdomen, knocking her to the ground, police said.
+The victim was identified as Vilma Kari, a 65-year-old woman who immigrated from the Philippines, her daughter told The New York Times; the newspaper did not identify Kari’s daughter.

-The man then stomped on the woman’s face several times while hurling anti-Asian sentiments at her before casually walking away, police said.
-The woman was discharged from the hospital Tuesday after being treated for serious injuries, a hospital spokesperson said.
+Philippine Ambassador to the U.S. Jose Manuel Romualdez said the victim is Filipino American.

-NEW YORK (AP) — Authorities searching for a man who viciously attacked an Asian American woman near New York City’s Times Square are asking the public for help — not only in locating the suspect, but also in doing its part to disrupt further assaults.
+Locsin did not elaborate how the attack could influence Philippine policy toward the United States.
+The countries are longtime treaty allies and the Philippine leader, Rodrigo Duterte, is a vocal critic of U.S. security policies who has moved to terminate a key agreement that allows largescale military exercises with American forces in the Philippines.

-Police on Tuesday blanketed the midtown Manhattan neighborhood with wanted posters and offered a $2,500 reward for information leading to the whereabouts of the man seen on surveillance video Monday brutalizing the woman as she walked to church.
+“I might as well say it, so no one on the other side can say, `We didn’t know you took racial brutality against Filipinos at all seriously.’
+We do,” Locsin said.

-At the same time, officials admonished bystanders for doing nothing to stop the man as police say he kicked the 65-year-old woman in the stomach, knocked her to the ground, stomped on her face, shouted anti-Asian slurs and told her, “you don’t belong here.”
+Kari was walking to church in midtown Manhattan when police said a man kicked her in the stomach, knocked her to the ground, stomped on her face, shouted anti-Asian slurs and told her, “you don’t belong here” before casually walking away.

 New York City Mayor Bill de Blasio called Monday’s attack “absolutely disgusting and outrageous.”
 He said it was “absolutely unacceptable” that witnesses did not intervene.

-“I don’t care who you are, I don’t care what you do, you’ve got to help your fellow New Yorker,” de Blasio said, evoking the post-9/11 mantra of “see something, say something.”
+“I don’t care who you are, I don’t care what you do, you’ve got to help your fellow New Yorker,” de Blasio said Tuesday.

-The attack happened late Monday morning outside an apartment building two blocks from Times Square, a bustling, heavily policed section of midtown Manhattan known as the “Crossroads of the World.”
+The attack happened late Monday morning outside a luxury apartment building two blocks from Times Square.

 Two workers inside the building who appeared to be security guards were seen on surveillance video witnessing the attack but failing to come to the woman’s aid.
 One of them was seen closing the building door as the woman was on the ground.
 The attacker was able to casually walk away while onlookers watched, the video showed.